Symbol

 How did you frame the re-enactment?

-LYNN: The performance itself was framed by the Venice Biennale at a time when residents and visitors to the area were primed for public events.
-Our site intervention that took place outside of the church within the larger frame of the Biennale.
-Within that framework we manufactured our own pace.
+LYNN: The performance itself is framed by the Venice Biennale at a time when residents and visitors are primed for public events.
+Our site intervention took place outside of the church within the larger frame of the Biennale.
+Within that framework we manufactured our own place.
 I was struck by how intrigued people were by what was essentially an abstract concept, albeit acted out in concrete ways.
 Our goal was to locate missing tenderness in a shared experience of simple touch and smell.

 We went to mass on Sunday morning to meet the priest.
 After mass we talked to him about our project, showed him our flyer, and discussed sitting outside of the church.